XiaLiPKU/EMANet/README.md

 If you find EMANet useful in your research, please consider citing:

 	@inproceedings{li19,
-	    author={Xia Li and Zhisheng Zhong and Jianlong Wu and Zhisheng Zhong and Zhouchen Lin and Hong Liu}, title={Expectation-Maximization Attention Networks for Semantic Segmentation},
+	    author={Xia Li and Zhisheng Zhong and Jianlong Wu and Yibo Yang and Zhouchen Lin and Hong Liu}, title={Expectation-Maximization Attention Networks for Semantic Segmentation},
 	    booktitle={International Conference on Computer Vision},
 	    year={2019},